 Check with your farm advisor on post-harvest handling conditions for your product to see if it is suitable for mail order/internet.
-Check also with your county cooperative extension office to find out if any quarantine requirements apply.
+Check also with your county extension office to find out if any quarantine requirements apply.

 Variety is important in mail order.
 With the costs of shipping, packaging, and advertising, mail order is an expensive way to market.
 Variety is one way to increase your average order size.
 Even if you offer only one product, try to offer choices in price, packaging, size, and variety.

 Your sales literature should be attractive and professional looking.
 Additionally, the ordering instructions should be clear and easy to understand.
 The homespun farm image does not excuse sloppiness.
 In mail order, you are competing with large companies like Harry & David and scores of other professional mail order companies for consumers' attention.